daniel-nagy/md-data-table/README.md

 I have tested Safari, FireFox, Mobile Safari, and even IE 10 and was not able to reproduce this issue.
 I will open an issue for this momentarily.
 Please leave a comment if you have any ideas on how to fix this.
 If you know anyone who works for Google, make them fix it :stuck_out_tongue_closed_eyes:.

+**Update**

+It appears the latest version of Chrome (v44.0.2403.130) for OS X has resolved this issue, yay! :smiley:

 **Version 0.7.6**

 * **Important:** Pagination is now its own toolbar and should not be wrapped in a `md-data-table-toolbar` element.